NilooKandi/End-to-End-Azure-Data-Architecture-Healthcare-Revenue-Cycle-Management-/3- Solution Architecture Breakdown.md

 ### Pipeline Setup/Implementation or Storage Configuration

 The data pipeline relies on mounting Azure Blob Storage containers to Databricks for various data stages (gold, silver, bronze, etc.).
-The following code mounts the required storage containers and ensures they are available for data processing: [Setup code](...)
+The following code mounts the required storage containers and ensures they are available for data processing: [See Setup code](https://github.com/NilooKandi/End-to-End-Azure-Data-Architecture-Healthcare-Revenue-Cycle-Management-/blob/main/Notebooks/1-%20Setup/2.%20adls_mount.py)